 Middleware can be built to support both sync and async contexts.
 Some of Django’s middleware is built like

 this, but not all.
-To see what middleware Django has to adapt, you can turn
+To see what middleware Django has to adapt for, you can

 django.request logger and look for log